Linusite

 Operations & Security · May 24, 2026 · 2 min read

+The worst part?
 Most website owners don’t even know why their site is slow.
+Let’s fix that.

 The problem:

-Uploading high-quality images straight from a camera or design tool can make your website heavy and slow.
+Uploading high-quality images straight from a camera or design tool makes your pages heavy and slow.

 The fix (10 minutes):